Isengo1989/docs-1/resources/guidelines/testing/Differentiator-Clusters.md

 * Precisely adapts to Shopware externally.
 This means that the plugin or app complements or extends the appearance of the Shopware admin interface without disturbing or altering it, by using the same styles and elements.

+* Implements a new measurement system feature.
+This means that the plugin or app enhances the functionality of the Shopware platform by offering a new measurement system feature.

 ## Examples of meaningful use cases that cannot be represented with other plugins or apps

 * Offers the possibility to send automatic emails to customers or partners to inform them about important information or offers.